 Can you avoid mapping?

-If you want to have a hand in determining your new plan, you have to return to the exchange and actively select a plan for 2017.
-In most states, the deadline to do that – and have the coverage effective in January – will be December 15.
+If you want to have a hand in determining your new plan, you have to return to the exchange and actively select a plan for the coming year.
+In most states, the deadline to do that – and have the coverage effective in January – is December 15 (there are quite a few exceptions to this deadline, but December 15 is a good general rule of thumb, as none of the states have a deadline prior to that)

-Pay attention to the notices you’ve received recently from your health insurer and your exchange – they’ll tell you in advance if your current plan is being discontinued or modified.
+Pay attention to the notices you receive from your health insurer and your exchange in the early fall – they’ll tell you in advance if your current plan is being discontinued or modified.

 What happens after December 15?